fauust/ansible-role-mariadb/README.md

 [`templates/mariadb.cnf.j2`](./templates/mariadb.cnf.j2) file.

 By default, some common and standard options are deployed based on the MariaDB Foundation package.
-Those default values are only ment as an example and for testing deployments and you are encouraged to use your own values.
+Those default values are only meant as an example and for testing deployments and you are encouraged to use your own values.

 #### Basic settings

-`default value depends on OS` means that the value is overrided at OS level, see [`vars`](./vars).
+`default value depends on OS` means that the value is overridden at OS level, see [`vars`](./vars).

 ```yaml